 Suggested edit from KBA:

-It is recommended that the RxSWIN should not be voluntary for signatory parties, however the parent group may wish to discuss this further;
+After introduction of the RxSWIN in the relevant regulation, it will be mandatory to declare the RxSWIN.
+However some contracting party shall not use the RxSWIN for the national procedures as Registration or PTI;;

 It is recommended that extension of type approval be allowed for vehicles after production definitely discontinued.
 The parent group may wish to consider how this is proposed in the document.